meteorhacks/flow-components/README.md

 ## Referencing Child Components

-> This API is experimental
+> This API is experimental.

 So, now we know how to use child components and we've seen some examples.
-Most of the time you can interact them by passing actions and passing state functions.
+Most of the time you can interact with them by passing actions and passing state functions.

 But sometimes, you may need to refer them individually access their states.
 Let's look at our myForm component.